Urban and Interdisciplinary research

 Forest fires threaten the ecosystem services brought about by forests and also pose physical danger to households located on the vicinity.
 The high and increasing economic costs of forest fires can be reduced if we have a better understanding on the factors shaping the perceived risk of households.
 By using satellite and house price data our research will identify the size and persistence of the impact of pure information effect on the perception of forest fire risk.

-Prof Robert Elliott is part of the WM-Air team researching air pollution in the West Midlands.
+Professor Robert Elliott is part of the WM-Air team researching air pollution in the West Midlands.
 Air pollution in the West Midlands affects some 2.8 million people, reducing average life expectancy by up to 6 months, and is responsible for direct and indirect economic costs of several hundred million pounds per year.
 Air quality is therefore a key priority for local and regional government, and for the health and wellbeing of the region’s population.
 Find out more at WM-Air team.
 Robert and Eric previously supervised PhD student Dr Vilane Goncalves-Sales, who looked at satellite monitoring of deforestation and the role of clouds in Maranhão.
-Vilane is now working for the World Trade Institute
+Vilane is now working for the World Trade Institute.

 Human Geography

-Prof Peter Kraftl (GEES) is best known for his research on children’s geographies, and especially for research into the emotions, affects, materialities and practices that make up their everyday lives.
+Professor Peter Kraftl is best known for his research on children’s geographies, and especially for research into the emotions, affects, materialities and practices that make up their everyday lives.
 He also publishes on geographies of education and architecture.
 Peter is part of the UK Treescapes Funded project "Voices of the Future" - working with children and young people to re-imagine Treescapes.

-Peter and Sophie previously supervised PhD student Dr Polly Jarman who researched 'Young people’s experiences of and learning in urban woodlands'
+Peter and Sophie previously supervised PhD student Dr Polly Jarman who researched 'Young people’s experiences of and learning in urban woodlands'.

-Dr Phil Jones (GEES) is a cultural geographer who focuses on issues related to the city.
+Dr Phil Jones is a cultural geographer who focuses on issues related to the city.
 Phil gave a lecture entitled Rethinking nature in cities | Geography Education Online as part of the Geography Education Online website created by the Geographical Association (GA).
 This lecture explores two case studies of how working with the natural environment can bring great benefits to those living in cities.
 The first example examines the role of sustainable drainage in flood mitigation.
 The second examines the health benefits created by exposure to green spaces.

 Ecosystem Engineering

-Dr Joshua Larsen (GEES) is a Senior Lecturer in Physical Geography.
+Dr Joshua Larsen is a Senior Lecturer in Physical Geography.
 His research interests include: Hydrology, ecohydrology, biogeochemistry, water quality, and palaeohydrology.
 Josh has a particular interest in the natural ecosystem engineering by beavers.
 He is part of the Future of UK Treescapes funded project, led by the University of Manchester, called 'Creative Adaptive Solutions for Treescapes Of Rivers (CASTOR)' identifies that over 200,000 km of rivers and streams in England, with potential for restoring riparian woodland, present a substantial opportunity for meeting the UK government’s goal of 17% tree cover by 2050, achieving carbon storage and sequestration, water quality amelioration, habitat creation and flood prevention in the process.
 CASTOR will explore and provide solutions to the challenges that this restoration might present.
 CASTOR will identify unique opportunities through which riparian woodland (along rivers and waterways) can promote and protect natural and cultural heritage, deliver nature recovery through wilder, better connected landscapes, and build climate resilience.

-Josh previously supervised PhD student, Dr Ben Howard (GEES) who looked at the contribution of instream wood to streambed organic matter controls on microbial metabolic activity.
+Josh previously supervised PhD student, Dr Ben Howard who looked at the contribution of instream wood to streambed organic matter controls on microbial metabolic activity.